Meeshbhoombah/pern-boilerplate/README.md

 A baseline boilerplate for generating an decentralized application with React, Express, IPFS, and Node.

-The app's frontend is built into a single `index.html`, and is served via a backend.
-Smart contracts can be developed seperately and are deployed via Truffle.
+The app's frontend is built into a single file, served by the backend Smart contracts can be deployed via Truffle.

 ## Table of Contents
 - [Getting Started](#getting-started) - ([Windows](#windows)/[Mac OS](#mac-os))